kimfucious/sakura/README.md

 ---
 layout: post
+title: Read Me
 ---

-Ignore the above layout/post bits when on Github.
-They are only there so as to allow this README.md page to be compiled into a static HTML page by Jekyll and used in the theme.
+Ignore the above layout/post/title bits when reading this on Github.
+They are only there so as to allow this README.md page to be compiled into a static HTML page by Jekyll and used in the theme demo.
+They are only visible on Github.
 You kids have seen too many X-files.
 Move along, nothing to see here.

 # Kimfucious Bootstrap Jekyll (kbj)